EXPLAINER: Killer drones vie for supremacy over Ukraine

 Russian officials haven't issued any data about the number of missiles fired during the conflict, but Ukraine's defense minister recently alleged that Russia has used most of its high-precision missile arsenal — from 1,844 on the eve of Russia's invasion to 609 by mid-October.

-The incessant buzzing of the propeller-driven Shahed drones dubbed “mopeds” by Ukrainians is equally potent for the terror that it can induce in anyone under its flightpath.
-That sound can only exacerbate the anxiety and chip away at the morale of any person not knowing exactly when and exactly where the weapon will strike.
+The incessant buzzing of the propeller-driven Shahed drones — dubbed “mopeds” and “lawnmowers” by combatants — can induce terror for anyone under its flight path because no one on the ground knows exactly when or where the weapon will strike.

-Ukrainian President Volodymyr Zelenskyy seized on the drones' terror element, posting on social media: "The whole night, and the whole morning, the enemy terrorizes the civilian population," adding, "Kamikaze drones and missiles are attacking all of Ukraine."
+Ukrainian President Volodymyr Zelenskyy seized on the drones' terror element, posting on social media: "The whole night, and the whole morning, the enemy terrorizes the civilian population."

-Bielieskov conceded that Shahed drone strikes stir up fears among the population that Ukraine's air defences are inadequate to meet the threat.
-But he said their use — even at in large numbers — isn't enough to reverse Ukraine's battlefield gains.
+Bielieskov conceded that Shahed drone strikes stir up fears that Ukraine's air defenses are inadequate.
+But he said their use — even in large numbers — can't reverse Ukraine's battlefield gains.

-Sky-borne terror weapons are of course nothing new — Nazi Germany employed them during World War II in the form of the V-1 flying bomb or “buzzbomb," the earliest type of cruise missile in the shape of a small aircraft that targeted British cities.

-Eight decades later, the much smaller Shahed can be guided to its target at a much cheaper cost, potentially enabling Russian forces to launch many more of the drones than the 9,500 “buzzbombs" that Nazi Germany launched on Britain.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine